Zgoly/robloof/README.md

 > Can I get old sounds back?

 Of course.
-See below for a tutorial.
+See "Uninstall" section.

 > Is there virus code here?